GamboFish/EchoShield-Expose/README.md

 # EchoShield-Expose
 ### They have Backdoors in their Anticheat, delete bad feedback and steal detections from other anticheats.
 They also buy anticheats that are protected with keymaster to decrypt and leak them and use some of their stuff.
+### We also cracked their license system and blocked all backdoors: https://github.com/Randale196/Randale196-EchoShield-Crack
 Expose of the FiveM Anticheat "EchoShield"
 <img width="509" height="261" alt="memoryread" src="https://github.com/user-attachments/assets/dcbc10e0-7b24-4ed4-a384-9681f0877759" />
 <img width="754" height="188" alt="echoshitbackdoor" src="https://github.com/user-attachments/assets/68ddd01c-a531-4145-b80c-2bf7f492341f" />